 My blog’s name is in tribute to Meg Rosoff’s novel, How I Live Now, the ultimate tale of resilience and determination.
 Just as the main character Daisy learns the true nature of loss (“If you haven’t been in a war and are wondering how long it takes to get used to losing everything you think you need or love, I can tell you the answer is no time at all”), but never gives up, claiming, “Fighting back is what I’ve discovered I do best.”
-I plan to use this blog to chronicle my own battle and connect with other ALS warriors.
-I am especially eager to work with my readers to ensure pALS (people living with ALS) get the care and access to technology that transforms painful days of surviving into vibrant days of living.
-Click How to Help to find ways to join the fight to defeat ALS and care for pALS.
+This blog chroniclse my battle and serves as a way to connect with other ALS warriors.
+In addition, this site allows me to make readers aware of ways to influence proposed and current legislation that effects the ALS community.